 Design your lesson:

 The Community of Inquiry (COI) Framework featured in E.D.G.E.
-Issue 1, suggests that a positive online learning experience involves three presences – social, cognitive and teaching.
+Issue 1 and COI Online Course, suggests that a positive online learning experience involves three presences – social, cognitive and teaching.

-In the context of using WebEx, you could plan your lesson to ensure that:
+In the context of using Zoom, you could plan your lesson to ensure that:

 Get support from your Teaching Assistant (TA):

 Arrange to do a test session with your TA and brief her on how she can support you during the actual session.
-If your TA is not familiar with the use of Zoom or WebEx, you can refer them to eLearn team or CTE.
-Having a TA physically at your side to support you, especially if you are using WebEx for the first time, can come in handy as you will be focused on conducting the session and may not notice students' requests for assistance.
+If your TA is not familiar with the use of Zoom, you can refer them to eLearn team or CTE.
+Having a TA physically at your side to support you, especially if you are using Zoom to teach for the first time, can come in handy as you will be focused on conducting the session and may not notice students' requests for assistance.
 If your TA is in the same room, it is advisable that she uses a headphone with a microphone and mutes her own microphone to avoid feedback.

 TAs could support you in the following areas: